aphyr/partitions-post/README.markdown

 Individual interfaces can fail, but those typically appear as single-node outages.
 A more dangerous problem are failures somewhere in the physical network.
-Switches are subject to power failure, misconfiguration, firmware bugs, topology changes, cable failures, and malicious traffic.
+Switches are subject to power failure, misconfiguration, firmware bugs, topology changes, cable damage, and malicious traffic.
 Their failure modes are accordingly diverse:

 ### Power failure on both redundant switches